Air Travel Packing Tips

 1. Take an empty reusable water bottle and/or travel coffee mug and fill it on the other side of the checkpoint.
 I take the top off while I go through security.
 I can’t tell you how many TSA screeners tell me this is a great idea, especially since I am the “Queen of Spilling Drinks on Myself.”
 Consider investing in a durable stainless steel water bottle and coffee mug.
 I have a shelf in my kitchen full of water bottles and travel mugs I never use because they are cheap and dent/crack easily unlike my stainless steel water bottle.
 I can’t tell you how much money and shelf space I would have saved if I spent the little extra bit of money for a sturdy stainless steel water bottle first instead of last.

-Extra tip: Lighten your load by investing in an insulated Klean Kanteen reusable water bottle and a cafĂ© cap to use has a travel coffee mug and switch to the loop cap for the rest of your trip when you want a regular reusable water bottle.
+Extra tip: Lighten your load by investing in an insulated Klean Kanteen reusable water bottle and a café cap to use has a travel coffee mug and switch to the loop cap for the rest of your trip when you want a regular reusable water bottle.

-3. Bring a fold up reusable shopping bag.
+2. Bring your own earbuds instead of using/buying/renting/ ear buds on the plane, if applicable.
+Chances are your pair is better quality too.3.
+Bring a fold up reusable shopping bag.
 I can’t keep track of which cities have bag bans or charge for shopping bags that I’m going to toss once I pack my suitcase for the trip home.
 In a pinch, you can use it as a carry on bag on the way home when you buy tons of locally made treats for your doggie that don’t fit into your backpack, ahem.

 4. Pack coordinating mix and match clothing, shoes, makeup, and accessories.
 If there is any tip to follow it is this one because it saves a ton of space!
 You can always buy an extra jacket or sweater at your destination if you need it.
 I haven’t had to do this but knowing I can keeps me from packing stuff I don’t use.